 Your first online class session might feel daunting for you, your teaching fellows, and your students.
 Consider dedicating time during the first session to reflect on the upcoming learning experience and to give students a chance to develop familiarity with your course’s format and digital tools.

-Below are a few ideas to consider as you introduce your students to your academic continuity plans:
+Below are a few ideas to consider at the start of your course:

 - Consider how you will welcome students to the class.
 You might send a welcome message by email, via a Canvas Announcement, or by recording a welcome video message via Zoom or Panopto.
 You can share the recording link with your students via email or Canvas.